sebastien/urwide/README.txt

 == URWIDE
 == An easy to use extension to URWID
 -- Author: Sébastien Pierre <sebastien@xprima.com>
--- Date: 11-Aug-2006
+-- Date: 22-Sep-2006

 Introduction
 ============

-    [URWID][1] is a very powerful library that allows to write command-line interfaces in the [Python][2] language.
+    [URWID][1] is a  powerful library that allows to write command-line interfaces in the [Python][2] language.
 While URWID is very powerful, it is quite low-level compared to existing UI toolkits, which can make development of more advanced user interface a bit difficult.

     The main idea behing URWIDE is to extend URWID with a set of functions that allow to *write an URWID application with less code*, and that helps you in